slideloft/new-docs/run-core-node/publishing-history-archives.md

 However, if you have _not_ published an archive during the node's initial synch, it's still possible to use the [bantu-archivist](https://github.com/bantu/go/tree/master/tools/bantu-archivist) command line tool to mirror, scan, and repair existing archives.

-Using the [SDF package repositories](https://github.com/bantu/packages) you can install `bantu-archivist` by running `apt-get install bantu-archivist`
+Using the [BBF package repositories](https://github.com/bantu/packages) you can install `bantu-archivist` by running `apt-get install bantu-archivist`

 The steps required to create a History archive for an existing validator — in other words, to upgrade a Basic Validator to a Full Validator — are straightforward: